-Ski Courses for off piste, All mountain & Freeride.
+Ski Courses for off piste, All mountain & Freeride skiing.

-Over 20 off piste ski courses running this winter season.
+Over 20 off piste ski courses this winter!

-With over 20 off piste ski courses running in Chamonix this winter, we are Chamonix’s leading provider of instructional off piste ski courses.
+We are Chamonix’s leading provider of instructional, off piste ski courses.

-Ski courses for off piste skiing in Chamonix for intermediate, advanced and expert level skiers.
+Off piste skiing courses are available for intermediate, advanced and expert level skiers.

 Our off piste ski courses run all season in Chamonix from early December until late April.
 The focus of each ski course is to improve your off piste and all mountain skiing.
 There are 3 course levels to choose from for intermediate, advanced and expert level skiers.
 Simply check this level finder page to see which ski course is best for you.